Orelba/tdd-practice/README.md

-# tdd-practice
+# Test Driven Development Practice
-Test driven development practice excercise
+A TDD practice excercise using the Jest testing framework